 Health & Safety Policy — Flat Clearance Barbican

-Empty flat interior ready for clearance Purpose: This Health and Safety policy sets out the commitment of our rubbish removal and flat clearance teams to operate safe, efficient and compliant flat clearance services in the Barbican and surrounding service area.
+A collection of various discarded glass bottles, plastic containers, and packaging materials arranged on a flat surface, including clear and dark glass bottles, plastic spray and bottle containers, and stacks of paper and cardboard with some crumpled.
+The background appears to be dark, highlighting the diverse textures of the waste items.
+The image depicts refuse that might be collected for rubbish removal services in a typical urban area such as Barbican, London.
+Nearby, there is a cardboard box or container partially filled with additional waste and paper cartons, indicating a recent cleanup or collection of recyclable and general waste materials.
+The presence of glass, plastic, and paper in the image underscores the importance of proper rubbish disposal and recycling.
+The scene is well-lit, emphasizing the variety of materials and their surfaces, from smooth glass to crinkled paper.
+Purpose: This Health and Safety policy sets out the commitment of our rubbish removal and flat clearance teams to operate safe, efficient and compliant flat clearance services in the Barbican and surrounding service area.
 The policy focuses on hazard prevention, risk control and the wellbeing of staff, contractors and residents while undertaking flat clearance, waste clearance and rubbish removal work.
 It establishes clear responsibilities, safe working standards and practical controls so that every flat clearance job is carried out with respect for health, safety and environmental stewardship.

 Scope: This policy applies to all personnel engaged in flat clearance, household waste removal, bulky item collection and related site preparation activities across our operational service area.
 It covers routine clearances, end-of-tenancy removals, and coordination with communal building services where necessary.
 The document emphasises safe manual handling, appropriate personal protective equipment (PPE), safe vehicle loading and segregation of recyclable and hazardous materials to minimise injury and contamination risks.